 Check with your doctor’s office to see whether these video-conferences are an option.
 Your insurance company can confirm whether you are eligible for coverage.

 Preparing for a Telemedicine Appointment

 First, find a quiet, well-lit, private space.
 Your provider will let you know what software platform is needed for the video call.
-Members of your doctor’s staff may also be able to help with setup and other requirements; when scheduling a telemedicine appointment, ask what assistance is available.
-A caregiver, friend or family member who is comfortable with technology might also be able to help.
+Members of your doctor’s staff may also be able to help with setup and other requirements.
+When scheduling a telemedicine appointment, ask what assistance is available.
+A caregiver, friend or family member might also be able to help.

 Telemedicine appointments require an Internet or data connection through a computer, tablet or smartphone with a front-facing camera.
 You should ensure that you—and your caregiver, if you wish to have them present—can clearly be seen by your provider.

 Try not to be too close to the camera; your head and shoulders should be visible, similar to a driver’s license or passport photo.
 If possible, find a stand, tripod or other stable surface rather than holding your device in your hand.
-This will give you optimal mobility if you need to stand, consult any documents or show your doctor something during the call.
+This will free you to consult any documents or show your doctor something during the call.

 Test your setup before the appointment so you can make adjustments ahead of time.